SoftUni-Internal/interactive-content/EN/11-QA-Introduction/05-Testing.md

 Using the SRS helps to ensure **requirements are fulfilled**.

-And it can also help you make decisions about your product's lifecycle — for instance, when to retire a feature.
+And it can also help you make decisions about your product's lifecycle — for instance when to retire a feature.

 Writing an SRS can also minimize overall development time and costs.